Teen drug use is down, survey says

 "This is very, very good news," said Dr. Nora Volkow, director of the National Institute on Drug Abuse.
 "We are seeing some of the lowest rates of drug use we've ever encountered in our survey, and that is for cocaine, amphetamines, heroin, inhalants."

-Samuel Ball, president and CEO of the National Center on Addiction and Substance Abuse at Columbia University, also feels encouraged by the results, though he is unsurprised by the general decline.
+Samuel Ball, president and CEO of the National Center on Addiction and Substance Abuse, also feels encouraged by the results, though he is unsurprised by the general decline.

 "These decreasing use trends have been found in national surveys over the past 10 years," he said.